-1. Which direction does it face?
+1. The direction it faces

+This is the big one.
 The amount of light a garden gets depends predominantly on which way it faces.
 Gardens facing south receive most light while north-facing gardens receive the least – they can also be quite damp.

 However, it still pays to check yourself when attending a viewing.
 Most smart phones have in-built compasses which makes this really easy to do.
 And if you don’t have a smart phone, it’s likely the agent will.